 7. Assets that cannot be sold - classic example is a timeshare.
 Timeshares can be extraordinarily difficult to sell, yet they are an asset (and not protected by homestead exemption).
 If you can show that you attempted to sell (i.e. get a letter from a broker or the timeshare company indicating that a "good faith effort" to sell has been made and the asset cannot be sold or timeshare company will not buy back), then Medicaid cannot count it as an asset.

-8. Pre-paid funeral – can buy irrevocable pre-paid funerals for Medicaid applicant and basically their entire family (e.g. applicant, spouse, siblings, sibling’s spouses, sibling’s children, applicant’s children, children’s spouses, children’s children).
+8. Prepay for funerals – the Medicaid applicant can buy irrevocable pre-paid funerals for themselves and basically their entire family (e.g. applicant, spouse, siblings, sibling’s spouses, sibling’s children, applicant’s children, children’s spouses, children’s children).

 9. Rental or Income producing property - non-homestead property that is rented out will not be counted as an asset (however, the income will be counted)